-When you have a chance to get in front of a senior audience, but only have a short amount of time to convince them your approach is the right one, a succinct and punchy deck that provokes dialogue is likely your best bet.
+When you have a chance to get in front of a senior audience but only have a short amount of time to convince them your approach is the right one, a succinct and punchy deck that provokes dialogue is your best bet.
 Think of this similar to your elevator pitch.

 - Do they feel they need a team that deeply understands their business challenges and politics to be effective?

 - Are they looking for a bulletproof approach tailored to their needs instead of a canned methodology?

 - Are they looking for proof that you can deliver tangible results while avoiding the risks that keep them up at night?

 This format deliberately stays out of the weeds, usually prioritizing business impact over minutiae about your methodology and day-to-day project work.
 It also strives to answer the key questions while leaving some mystery to drive a deeper conversation.

 When you rehearse your presentation, it should take less than half the time you have allocated for the meeting to allow for some discussion in real time during the presentation.
 And while this type of project proposal can be shared outside the meeting and stand on its own, what it is meant to be is the talking points for executives when they are rallying buy-in from their teams.